 Train to Munich – 4 hours

-The capital of Bavaria and Germany’s second city will draw you in with its elegance and attractions to match those of the big names in Europe, with its pedestrianised city centre and impressive monuments, museums and art galleries.
+The capital of Bavaria and Germany’s third largest city, Munich will draw you in with its elegance and attractions to match those of the big names in Europe, with its pedestrianised city centre and impressive monuments, museums and art galleries.
 Let’s not forget the beer, and plenty of it at Oktoberfest!

 Highlights